-The Board received such a declaration before approving DRA's financial statements for the financial half year ended 30 June 2021 and the financial full year ended 31 December 2021.
+The Board received such a declaration before approving DRA's financial statements for the financial half year ended 30 June 2024 and the financial full year ended 31 December 2024.

-A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.
+An entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.